eclipse-aaspe/package-explorer/src/AasxCore.Samm2_2_0/documentation/Readme.md

 **Step 1: Call use "File/Import .../Import SAMM aspect into ConceptDescriptions ..."**

 Note: you should start with a new environment via "File/New ..." and switch to edit mode with"Workspace/Edit".
+You need to create a concept description first and then start importing the SAMM aspect model.
+After you should delete the concept description created for this purpose because it is not needed.

 ![Import Aspect Model](src/aasx-package-explorer_import-SAMM-into-CD.png "Import aspect model to concept descriptions")